 But – yet racism in the workplace remains a widespread and endemic feature of everyday working life in Britain.

 An example would include turning down the best applicant for a job.
 Because they are black or an ethnic minority and the employer feels they would not ‘fit in’ with the rest of the staff.
-Because they are all in English.
+Because they are all white and English speaking.